paroda/az-ws-debug/README.md

 * Change bitness of your webapp to 64bit.
 * Install Clojure CLI

-## Ensure 64bit and Enable 'web sockets' on your azure website
+## Ensure 64bit and Enable web-sockets on your azure website

 ![enable websocket](./docs/images/websocket-enabled.png "")